Nutty brown butter and sweet burst tomatoes turn into a simple, delicious cherry tomato pasta sauce for a perfect quick summer dinner.Print

 Oh, fall and winter pasta?
 Okay, fair point.
 But still!

-Even though we’re all still probably spending more time at home than we usually would in the summer, I think we’re still in the mood for easy recipes this time of year.
-Even I, a person who loves to cook more than anything, don’t want to spend more time in the kitchen than absolutely necessary.
-In a few months, I’ll be singing a different tune for sure, but for now I really just want more time to sit on my balcony and drink a cocktail.
+Per usual, we're in the mood for easy recipes this time of year.
+Even I, a person who loves to cook more than anything, don't want to spend more time in the kitchen than absolutely necessary.
+In a few months, I'll be singing a different tune for sure, but for now I really just want more time to sit outside and drink a cocktail.

 Enter summer pasta.
-More specifically, brown butter burst cherry tomato pasta.
+And again, more specifically, brown butter burst cherry tomato pasta.

 This pasta is SO easy.
 I know I say that about a lot of my recipes (I mean, I work very hard to make these recipes easy!) but this one is really just so simple.
 Basically just a handful of ingredients and 20ish minutes are all you need for a quick pasta dinner these days.